-Spatchcock turkey will be the easiest way to get a juicy Thanksgiving turkey on the table in less time.
+Spatchcock turkey is will be the easiest way to get a juicy Thanksgiving turkey on the table in less time.
 The spatchcock technique will yield enough crispy skin for everyone to share and the moistest, flavorful meat.

 Before you begin preparing your Thanksgiving bird I want you to read up on how to thaw a frozen turkey.
 It takes time and spatchcocking a frozen turkey will not work!